sls1j/caveSpy/Readme.md

 * Add a kmz or kml export option to allow for overlaying data on Google Earth
 * Add directionality and intensity to the hillshading
+* Add the ability to use the colors supplied from LIDAR in LAS point format 2 and 3
 * Add an option exclude classified types such as vegetation
 * Add a GUI to make it easier to use.